the-juniper-studio/foundation-partners/README.md

     Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?

+This project was built using React framework GatsbyJS, content managed by [Prismic](https://prismic.io/) and styled using [TailwindCSS](https://tailwindcss.com/)

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+A quick look at the top-level files and directories you'll see in this project.

     .
     ├── node_modules